SwimilTylers/java-2017-huluwa/README.md

 A simulation of Huluwa, Description for detailed infomation.

-Designed and coded by _Swimiltylers_, a NJU undergraduate-to-be.
+Designed and coded by _Swimiltylers_, an NJU undergraduate-to-be.

 If you are interested, please e-mail me.